fletchjp/SignalControlSmartLedLight/README.md

 # SignalControlSmartLedLight
-An extension to the SignalControl library to support smart LEDs such as NeoPixel.
+An extension to the SignalControl library to support smart LEDs such as NeoPixel using the FastLED library.

 The example sketch Signal4Aspect shows how to create a modern 4 aspect signal with only 2 apertures.